Skyscanner/backpack/readme.md

 Available imports:

-- `living-styles/colours` - variables for every colour in Skyscanner's palette
+- `colours` - hex code variables for every colour in Skyscanner's palette
+- `forms` - mixins for form elements (light & dark backgrounds)
-- `living-styles/icons` - mixins for Skyscanner's icon pack
+- `icons` - mixins for Skyscanner's icon pack
+- `logos` - data uri variables for Skyscanner's logos
-- `living-styles/forms` - mixins for Form elements
+- `spinners` - mixins for spinners
-- `living-styles/units` - variables for commonly used properties such as padding and border-radius
+- `units` - incremental unit variables for properties such as padding and border-radius
-- `loaders` - mixins for loaders (spinners)
-- `living-styles/all` - everything
+- `all` - all of the above

 ## Contact
 - james.ferguson@skyscanner.net